 Why do we, then, need to learn about causes (atias)?
 Can we not take the advice of our modern scientists that causal inquiries are futile?
-In Chapter 3 of Book II, Aristotle answers.
+In Chapter 3 of Book II, Aristotle answers this question.
 We investigate causes for the sake of knowing (episteme) because we do not think we know a thing unless we grasp the “why” of its coming into being and passing away and every other change.
-There are four types of these questions.
+There are four types of causes.

 First, the Material Cause: out of which something comes to be.
 This cause echoes the discussion of material in Book I chapter 9, as material is something deprived of and stretching out toward its form.
 For example: the material cause of a chair is wood.

 Fourth, the best example of an efficient cause, is the Teleological Cause, which is the completion or end for the sake of which anything happens.
 Animals act for the sake of their offspring, gardens are planted so that humans may eat food.
 For example: the final cause of a chair might be something to sit down on.
 All natural beings act as a whole and thus fulfill certain deficiencies and potencies by acting with purpose.
-The Final Cause also governs the Formal Cause, and thus teleology is the characteristic of all nature, however nowhere in Aristotle do we find human beings stamping their final causes onto nature, as some would later criticize of Aristotle.
+The Final Cause also governs the Formal Cause, and thus teleology is the characteristic of all nature, however nowhere in Aristotle do we find human beings stamping their final causes onto nature, as some thinkers will later attack Aristotle for doing.
 This leads Aristotle into a fascinating discussion about chance and necessity in the following chapters.